-Page Estimated Completion Number Finding Contact Date Corrective Action 43 Construction in Progress (CIP) Monitoring The Commissioner, Department of Property & Procurement Immediately The Department of Property & Procurement will spearhead the monitoring and review of the Government's capital assets and ensure reconciliation of supporting registers to its primary register.
-As the lead agency for managing the property of the Government, the Department of Property & Procurement will coordinate and communicate amongst all Government departments and/or agencies that are responsible for handling and managing capital assets.
-44 Capital Assets Impairment Process Various designated individuals within the Department of Property and Procurement and the Department of Public Works to formulate a Capital Assets team Immediately In an effort to implement a formal process whereby a periodic impairment assessment is conducted and to ensure that all disposals and retirements are consistently processed, the Government will identify key personnel from various departments and agencies to form a Capital Assets team in addition to full implementation of the fixed assets module within the ERP system.
-45 • Capital Assets - Business-Type Activities Department of Finance, Executive Assistant Commissioner, Director of Accounting and Financial Reporting, and Capital Asset Coordinator Fiscal Year 2021 The Government will review the recommendations and collaborate with Benham and Hodge (B&H) to incorporate for the fiscal year 2021 audit year.
+Page Number Finding Contact Estimated Completion Date Corrective Action 44 Construction in Progress (CIP) Monitoring The Commissioner, Department of Property & Procurement Immediately The Department of Property and Procurement in collaboration with key individuals in other agencies will provide findings internally for areas where this step was missed, including some accountability.
+The Capital Assets team has already begun deliberating on how the Government can capture this at the time of final payment.
+We will also review the policy and update accordingly.
+45 Capital Assets Impairment Process Various designated individuals within the Department of Property and Procurement and the Department of Public Works to formulate a Capital Assets team Immediately In an effort to implement a formal process whereby a periodic impairment assessment is conducted and to ensure that all disposals and retirements are consistently processed, the Government will identify key personnel from various departments and agencies to form a Capital Assets team in addition to full implementation of the fixed assets module within the ERP system.
+There is a project management software that houses all CIP information.
+46 • Capital Assets - Business-Type Activities Department of Finance, Director of Accounting and Financial Reporting and Capital Asset Coordinator Fiscal Year 2023 The Government will review the recommendations and collaborate with relevant parties to incorporate for fiscal year 2023.

-Page Estimated Completion Number Finding 2019-006: Recording of Liabilities Contact Date Corrective Action 46 Retroactive Pay Liability The management team of the Division of Personnel; specifically, the Information Technology Manager, Personnel Records Supervisor, OMB Director, and Senior Budget Analysts Fiscal Year 2021 The Division of Personnel (DOP) will work with the Office of Collective Bargaining (OCB) and the Office of Management and Budget (OMB) to develop a master file that will serve as a clearinghouse for collective bargaining agreements and negotiated pay rates for unionized public sector workers.
+Page Estimated Completion Number Finding Contact Date Corrective Action 2020-006: Recording of Liabilities 47 • Retroactive Pay Liability The management team of the Division of Personnel; specifically, the Information Technology Manager, Personnel Records Supervisor, OMB Director, and Budget Analysts On-going On-going The Division of Personnel (DOP) will work with the Office of Collective Bargaining (OCB) to develop a master file that will serve as a clearinghouse for collective bargaining agreements and negotiated pay rates for unionized public sector workers.
 The Government's Chief Negotiator will take the lead in developing the master file containing negotiated pay rates.
-OCB management will coordinate with the Division of Personnel's staff, to include the Director and Information Technology/Records Management staff, along with senior budget analysts from OMB to first develop a firm number with regard to the Government's retroactive obligation.
+OCB management will coordinate with the Division of Personnel's staff, to include the Director and Information Technology/Records Management staff, to first develop a firm number with regard to the Government's retroactive obligation.
 This process has already started.
+The Division of Personnel can only confirm the research that was done based on the Retroactive Wage Commission project.
+DOP Information Technology staff is ready to work with the Office of Collective Bargaining/Chief Negotiator, designated as the lead, on the development of a master file that will serve as the clearinghouse for all collective bargaining agreements.
+To assist with the past retroactive calculation and on-going payments to individuals and their respective survivors, the division is designing a central repository portal that will contain total obligations due and payments made to date.
 Additionally, on a bi-annual basis, the team will meet in order to compare negotiated employee salary rates to those contained in the official personnel records within the ERP system database.
-It must be noted that DOP functions as a facilitator with regard to the hiring process and relies on official financial information from OCB and OMB.
-OCB negotiates and interprets contract language for unionized public sector workers while OMB certifies the availability of funding for the purpose of wage implementation.
-DOP then reviews, audits, and implements newly negotiated wages.